CkyBlue/ADT_Wise/README.md

 I think I'll try to produce a complete working program for an Insertion sort soon to show what the framework can do and how it makes it easy to do that in code.

-Notice how the colors of the cells (in the following gifs) change as the explanation moves forward.

 The command line version project requires the colorama library to work.
 Run it through CLI/main.py.
 It uses a clear screen function which only seems to work when running the program on a command line so it'll be best to view there.
 The function is different for the repl.it version which is linked below.

-The way I've set things up for breaking down, explaining and freezing algorithms hopwfully will also make the task of setting up the explanation and freeze points within a function simple.
+The way I've set things up for breaking down, explaining and freezing algorithms hopefully will also make the task of setting up the explanation and freeze points within a function simple.
 Here's what the code might look like.

 -----------------------